Planes carrying vaccines, aid workers arrive in Yemen

 - UNICEF aircraft carried 1.9 doses of three vaccines, enough for 600,000 children

-- Saudi-led coalition announced last week it would reopen the Sanaa airport, Hodeida port

-(CNN)Two planes carrying critically needed aid arrived Saturday in war-torn Yemen, among the first such aid to arrive since Saudi Arabia imposed a blockade of the country in early November.
+(CNN)Critically needed aid arrived Saturday in war-torn Yemen, some of the first such aid to arrive since Saudi Arabia imposed a blockade of the country in early November.

-Passenger planes carrying aid workers and around 1.9 million doses of vaccines landed in Sanaa, United Nations World Food Program (WFP) spokeswoman Abeer Etefa said.
-Three types of vaccines were sent, enough for 600,000 children.
-They protect against at least eight deadly diseases, including whooping cough, tetanus, tuberculosis, diphtheria, pneumonia and meningitis.
+Passenger planes carrying aid workers and around 1.9 million vaccine doses -- enough for 600,000 children -- landed in Sanaa, United Nations World Food Program (WFP) spokeswoman Abeer Etefa said.
+Three types of vaccines were sent to protect against at least eight deadly diseases, including whooping cough, tetanus, tuberculosis, diphtheria, pneumonia and meningitis.

-A WFP ship carrying wheat flour is expected to arrive Saturday at the port of Hodeida, she added.
+A WFP ship carrying wheat flour that had been waiting off the Yemeni coast since November 11 also was expected to arrive Saturday at the Port of Hodeida, she said.

 "To feed the 7 million people suffering severe famine, we need this kind of access on a regular basis, as we had before November 5," Etefa said.
 "We are hoping that commercial ships carrying food will also be allowed access to Yemen's ports soon, as the country imports 90% of its food and this is the only way to end the famine."